holpit/EzAdoVSSolution/README.md

 3. Each schema is mapped to a particular login, and subsequently a connections string identified by the schema.
 4. Naming conventions must be followed.

 ##Things to know to shorten the learning curve.
 The SampleDB database contains three schema's in addition to the defaults.
 Each of these schema's map to a login, and ultimately a connection string in app.config or web.config.

+###Schemas
+Schemas are a very important part of the design and the samples include the following.
-1. ezAdo
+1. ezAdo.
-  * contains the procedure that queries system objects to return parameter definitions
+  * contains the procedure that queries system objects to return parameter definitions.
-  * contains the procedure that queries the user defined tables
+  * contains the procedure that queries the user defined tables.
-  * contains the user defined type for schema names
+  * contains the user defined type for schema names.
-2. open
+2. open.
-  * contains stored procedures and types that execute via the open login
+  * contains stored procedures and types that execute via the open login.
-3. trusted
+3. trusted.
-  * contains stored procedures and types that execute via the trusted login
+  * contains stored procedures and types that execute via the trusted login.

+###Procedure annotations
+Procedure annotations provide a way for the creator of a procedure to give clues to the ado calling procedure.
+This provides developers immediate feedback when a call is made in a way that doesn't match the intended use.
+Annotations include:
+  * \*Returns Json\* - the procedure return json via FOR JSON PATH
+  * \*Single Result\* - the result of the call is a single entity - not enumerable
+  * \*Always Encrypted\* the procedure contains always encrypted columns
+  * \*Non Query\* - procedure returns no results
+  * In addition to annotations procedures should adhere to the following convention
+  * IF @PARAMETER IS NULL THROW...
+Parameter is now non-nullable
+  * IF NOT EXISTS (SELECT 1 FROM @PARAMETER_TABLE) THROW...
+Parameter is now non-nullable